Raviram02/JobNest/README.md

-💼 JobNest – Smart Job Matching Platform
+💼 JobNest

 JobNest is a full-stack job portal built using the MERN stack (MongoDB, Express.js, React.js, Node.js), crafted to simplify the hiring journey for both recruiters and job seekers.
-It offers a smooth, feature-rich experience from job posting to application tracking. 🚀
+It offers a smooth, feature-rich experience from job posting to application tracking.

+---

 🔑 Key Features

     Secure Authentication via Clerk.dev